-STEP 4 Tilt the speaker, and lift it off the skids, laying it down on a soft, clean surface.
+Tilt the speaker, and lift it off the skids, laying it down horizontally on a soft, clean surface.
 There are six M8 bolts holding the base board to the cabinet.
 You should be able to loosen them using fingers only.
 If you cannot, a size 13 spanner (metric) or a shifting spanner will loosen the bolts.
 Remove them and then lift the speaker off of the base board.
 You can use the port apertures or the spiral to lift the cabinet.
-With care, the speaker can also be lifted using fingers in the groove near the base drivers.
-There is a handle moulded into the base of the speaker as well.
+With care, the speaker can also be lifted using fingers in the groove near the bass drivers.
+There is a handle moulded into the base of the speaker to assist in moving the speaker while setting up.